wadackel/react-drip-form/docs/api/drip-form-field.md

 ## Props

 Components after wrapping can specify the following Props.
-All other than Props below are passed directly to `props`.
+All other than Props below are passed directly to Props.

 ### name